Madsn/framework-testing/README.md

 ## The competition

+I won't be able to get around all of them, but I have at least a little interest in checking out each of these:

 - [ ] [Vaadin](https://vaadin.com/home)
   - Progress: Finished first 3 steps, i.e. create new member + list existing members
 - [ ] [Jhipster (Spring + Angular)](https://jhipster.github.io/)